etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 ###  Code Formatting

-The source code which is part of the Data Access Layer is formatted using one formatting template (in Eclipse).
+The source code, which is part of the Data Access Layer, is formatted using one formatting template (in Eclipse).
 It is essential that when developing code in or using the Data Access Layer that this same code format template is used.

 A common code format has the following benefits:

-  * All Openbravo ERP code gets a uniform look and feel, looks cleaner/tidier and therefore look (and is) more professional.
+  * All Etendo Classic code gets a uniform look and feel, looks cleaner/tidier and, therefore, is more professional.
   * The code will be easier to understand, less mistakes will be made.
   * It is possible to do diff's on different versions of the code in mercurial (through your IDE), it is easier to understand changes over time.
   * Solving mercurial conflicts is easier.

-In Eclipse it is possible to automatically apply code formatting when saving a source file.
+In Eclipse, it is possible to automatically apply code formatting when saving a source file.
 This can be set in the _Window > Preferences > Java > Editor > Save Actions _ .

-The code format template can be found in the config/eclipse folder in the Openbravo development project.
+The code format template can be found in the config/eclipse folder in the Etendo development project.

 ##  Tips & Tricks and Troubleshooting